-An episiotomy is basically an incision or cut made between your vagina and rectum and this is done intentionally by your doctor to help make your vagina opening larger.
+An episiotomy is basically an incision or cut made between your vagina and rectum (called third degree tear) and this is done intentionally by your doctor to help make your vagina opening larger.
 There are different reasons as to why you may need one, your baby is larger than your vagina can stretch, if your doctor is using forceps or vacuum to deliver your baby or if your baby is under stress and your doctor needs to delivery your baby quickly.

 A vaginal tear on the other hand is a tear between the vagina and rectum but not intentional or done by your doctor.
 A vaginal tear is very normal for first-time moms to experience!

-Best episiotomy and vaginal tear tips after birth
+Best episiotomy and vaginal tear tips after birth for postpartum recovery

 Disclosure: This post contains affiliated links.
 You can read my full disclosure here.